Navigating California Probate: Your Guide to the 3 Different Types of California Probate

 San Diego, August 21, 2025 — Opelon LLP is pleased to announce that partner Matt Odgers lawyer has been included in the 2026 edition of Best Lawyers: Ones to Watch® in America.

-Estate Planning for Bitcoin in 2025 | A Simple Guide to Fund a Trust with Bitcoin
+Estate Planning for Bitcoin in 2026: How to Fund a Trust With Bitcoin and Protect Your Cryptocurrency

 Ultimate Guide to Surviving California Probate (2026 Update)